The CineComedies Lab 2022

 Winner – Love in Dunkirk

-Trainer, scriptwriter, script doctor, Olivier Levallois studied at the Conservatoire Européen d’Ecriture Audiovisuelle de Paris.
+Trainer, scriptwriter and script doctor, Olivier Levallois studied at the Conservatoire Européen d’Ecriture Audiovisuelle in Paris.

 He works for various film and TV production companies and has been teaching characterization, comedy writing and script doctoring for the past 10 years.

-The more I taught, the more I questioned and strengthened the tools of comedy, to the point where I wanted to be a little less of a trainer and a little more of a scriptwriter.
-There are few proposals, in France, that specifically address comedy, with the quality of the Lab.
-It is not just a residency: it creates other links, other things, other dynamics… It was, moreover, associated with the Liège International Comedy Film Festival, this year!
-I applied.
+Through teaching, I’ve questioned and strengthened the tools of comedy to the point of wanting to be a little less of a trainer, and a little more of a scriptwriter.
+In France, there aren’t many proposals specifically aimed at comedy, with the quality of the Lab.
+It’s not just a residency: it creates other links, other things, other dynamics… What’s more, it was associated with the Liège International Comedy Film Festival this year!
+So I applied.

 How did the residency go?